ZootZoot-25/HelloWorld/README.md

 ## HelloWorld

 ### App Description
-`TODO://` Simple app that allows user to change the background color, text color, text itself, as well as reset everything if the user clicks the background.
+`TODO://` Simple app that allows the user to change the background color, text color, text itself, as well as reset everything if the user clicks the background.

 ### App Walk-though